Itqan-community/LUBB/README.md

 ### MODMAJ (مُدمج) - The Unified Database

 The unified database that connects all dimensions and layers of Quranic data in a standardized way.
-This includes Qira'at (readings) and Riwayat (narrations) across the different levels and dimensions of Quranic data: written, pronounced, and recited.
+This includes Qira'at and Riwayat (narrations) across the different levels and dimensions of Quranic data: written, pronounced, and recited.

 ### NASEEJ (نسيج) - The Data Language